flutter-news-app-full-source-code/flutter-news-app-web-dashboard-full-source-code/README.md

 This dashboard comes packed with all the features you need to manage a professional news application.

 #### 📰 **Comprehensive Content Management**
-Effortlessly manage all aspects of your news content with full CRUD (Create, Read, Update, Delete) capabilities:
+Effortlessly manage the entire lifecycle of your news content with full CRUD (Create, Read, Update, Delete) capabilities, complemented by advanced archiving and restoration features:
-*   **Headlines:** Create, edit, and publish news articles.
+*   **Headlines:** Create, edit, publish, archive, restore, and permanently delete news articles.
-*   **Topics:** Organize and define news topics.
+*   **Topics:** Organize, define, archive, and restore news topics.
-*   **Sources:** Maintain and update news sources.
+*   **Sources:** Maintain, update, archive, and restore news sources.
-> **Your Advantage:** You get a powerful, centralized system to control your content, ensuring accuracy and consistency across your news platform. ✍️
+> **Your Advantage:** Gain unparalleled control over your content.
+This centralized system ensures accuracy, consistency, and data integrity, allowing you to manage active content flows and easily retrieve or permanently remove archived items with robust undo functionality. ✍️

 #### ⚙️ **Dynamic Application Configuration**
 Control the behavior and appearance of the mobile application remotely: